 Those interesting in participating in the study must be between 18 and 80 years old and have MS but no other autoimmune or gastrointestinal disease.

 Family members or partners of MS patients who are also participating in the study may be asked to provide blood and stool samples as well.
-But they will not have to visit one of the four cities that patients will be asked to go to.
+They may also be asked to visit one of the four cities where the study is being conducted.